 Here are some key things to remember when designing your bonus structure:

 - Meet employee preferences in the middle.
 Have employees fill out a random survey to get exact details on what types of bonuses would motivate them.
 Then determine how you measure success and what resources you have available.
 This will lead to a solution that satisfies management, HR, and employees alike.

 - Integrate technology to maximize communication and automation.
 Awarding performance-based bonuses takes effort from multiple departments.
-By integrating payroll, performance review and even accounting systems, you can create a seamless bonus process with less errors and duplicated entries.
+By integrating payroll, performance review, and even accounting systems, you can create a seamless bonus process with fewer errors and duplicated entries.

-In the market for one of these systems?
-Fill out this form to reach out to one of our Software Advisors a call at (855) 998-8505 for a free, 15-minute phone consultation to determine the best system for your needs.
+In the market for one or more of these systems?
+Fill out this form to reach out to one of our Software Advisors for a free, 15-minute phone consultation to determine the best system for your needs.